qmlbook/qmlbook/docs/networking/networking.rst

 ::

     xhr.open("GET", "colors.json");

 We use this to read a color table and display it as a grid.
 It is not possible to modify the file from the Qt Quick side.
 To store data back to the source we would need a small REST based HTTP server or a native Qt Quick extension for file access.

 .. literalinclude:: src/localfiles/localfiles.qml

-Instead of using the ``XMLHttpRequest`` is is also possible to use the XmlListModel to access local files.
+Instead of using the ``XMLHttpRequest`` it is also possible to use the XmlListModel to access local files.

 ::